gsoft-inc/wl-domain-event-propagation/README.md

 * Validates configurations
 * Handles topic subscriptions

-### Using the Workleap.EventPropagation package to publish events
+### Using the Workleap.DomainEventPropagation.Publishing package to publish events

 When using dotnet core, you can register event propagation at startup in the service collection.
 ```